 The realization that there has been no real connection, to begin with, is always painful.
 In my case, understanding that I dealt with a sick person, unable to form any healthy relationship, was critical to withdraw completely and move forward without looking back.

-So what to do if you realize you deal with a toxic person in your life?
-You need to understand that some of those people may suffer from cluster B personality disorders such as NPD (Narcissistic Personality Disorder), APD (Antisocial Personality Disorder) or BPD (Borderline Personality Disorder) and thus may be extremely challenging to manage and be around long-term.
+Pretty significant part of toxic people falls into cluster B personality disorders such as NPD (Narcissistic Personality Disorder), APD (Antisocial Personality Disorder) or BPD (Borderline Personality Disorder).
 Take my advice below: first, educate yourself.
 Knowledge is a powerful tool.
 Properly equipped with data you can make informed decisions about your next steps and risks of staying vs. leaving the relationship (friend or partner) and managing toxic colleagues at work.

 Narcissists always have a lot to hide.
 Thus, they lie and manipulate to a great extent maintaining their false ‘public’ persona (facade).
 Male narcs use pity plays and usually surround themselves with women who show them compassion and empathy.
 Beware of male friends who have too many female friends, it is one of the red flags.
 Sociopaths and narcs are wolves in a ship skin, using manipulations to achieve their win (any goal they have in mind accomplished by exploiting others).